localstack/localstack-blog.github.io/content/2024-02-28-making-connecting-to-localstack-easier/index.md

 Publishing a port means that a port on the host forwards network communications to the LocalStack container.
 Requests made to `localhost:4566` are then forwarded to the container.

-This works well when interacting from the host, for example using [`awslocal`](https://docs.localstack.cloud/user-guide/integrations/aws-cli/#localstack-aws-cli-awslocal) commands.
+This works well when interacting from the host, for example, using [`awslocal`](https://docs.localstack.cloud/user-guide/integrations/aws-cli/#localstack-aws-cli-awslocal) commands.
-However, making requests to `localhost:4566` does not work when trying to connect to LocalStack from your own containers, or LocalStack compute resources such as Lambda functions or ECS containers.
+However, making requests to `localhost:4566` does not work when trying to connect to LocalStack from your containers, or LocalStack compute resources such as Lambda functions or ECS containers.

 Sometimes, users wish to use multiple different methods to connect to LocalStack at the same time.
 For example, application code running on the host triggers a Lambda function, which in turn invokes more AWS services.
 In this situation, there is not one single hostname that can be reached from a Lambda function (which runs in a separate Docker container) and the host machine.

-As per usual, our community has been very resourceful in trying to solve this problem.
+As usual, our community has been very resourceful in trying to solve this problem.
 One idea was to connect their application containers to the host network (`--network host`) or by making requests to `host.docker.internal:4566` when using Docker Desktop.
 In some cases, using the host networking solves the problem, but it causes other problems: